Rafael-Aldana/reading-notes/401-Notes/Prework3.md

 # Data Structures and Algorithms

-This reading topic is important because
+This reading topic is important because without the ability to solve data structures or algorithms you can't pass an interview.

 ## Discussion Questions